Use technologies to support learning

 Ideas for improving boys’ writing

-Anna Swann, from Holy Cross School, explains how using Google docs in class supported students’ writing.
+Anna Swann, from Holy Cross School, explains how using Google docs in class supported learners’ writing.

 Take a multi-sensory approach